 I first identified this species as Penstemon tubaeflorus, but a member from iNaturalist suggested they were P. digitalis.
 The lobes on P. tubaeflorus flowers are closer together than those of the P. digitalis otherwise they are pretty much alike.
 I am sure there are other characteristics that separate the two species if you want to get down to the nitty-gritty.

-I have enjoyed photographing and learning about the many wildflowers growing on the farm and other areas.
-My farm is in Windsor, Missouri in Pettis County (Henry County is across the street and Benton and Johnson aren’t far away).
-I have grown over 500 different plants and most have pages listed on the right side of the blog.
+I have enjoyed photographing and learning about the many wildflowers growing on the family farm and in other areas.
+The farm is in Windsor, Missouri in Pettis County (Henry County is across the street, and Benton and Johnson aren’t far away).
+I have grown over 500 different plants and identified over 250 species of wildflowers (most have pages listed on the right side of the page).
 I am not an expert, botanist, or horticulturalist.
-I just like growing, photographing and writing about my experience.
-I rely on several websites for ID and a horticulturalist I contact if I cannot figure them out.
+I just like growing, photographing, and writing about my experience.
+I rely on several websites for ID and a few horticulturalists I contact if I cannot figure them out.
 Wildflowers can be somewhat variable from location to location, so sometimes it gets a bit confusing.
 If you see I have made an error, please let me know so I can correct what I have written.

 I hope you found this page useful and be sure to check the links below for more information.
 They were written by experts and provide much more information.
 Some sites may not be up-to-date but they are always a work in progress.
 If you can, I would appreciate it if you would click on the “Like” below and leave a comment.
 It helps us bloggers stay motivated.
 You can also send an email to me at email@example.com.
 I would enjoy hearing from you especially if you notice something is a bit whacky.